-This Service enables a mission to send fixed length AOS or USLP Transfer Frames to a
+This Service enables a mission to send fixed length AOS or USLP Transfer Frames to a spacecraft.

 It relies on the following Space Link Interface Standards and Ground Link Interface Standards.

 Radio Frequency and Modulation [RFM] limited to modules for “Earth-to-Space Radio Frequency (Forward Link)” and “Telecommand (Forward Link)”